-\If the national U.S. on-highway average price for a gallon of diesel fuel ("average price"), as published by the Department of Energy, exceeds the contract price per gallon, we receive the difference between the average price and the contract price (multiplied by the notional number of gallons) from the counterparty.
+^{}If the national U.S. on-highway average price for a gallon of diesel fuel ("average price"), as published by the Department of Energy, exceeds the contract price per gallon, we receive the difference between the average price and the contract price (multiplied by the notional number of gallons) from the counterparty.
 If the average price is less than the contract price per gallon, we pay the difference to the counterparty.

-Under derivatives and hedging guidance, all the fuel hedges are considered cash flow hedges for a portion of our forecasted diesel fuel purchases, and we apply hedge accounting to account for these instruments.
+Under derivatives and hedging guidance, the fuel hedge is considered a cash flow hedge for a portion of our forecasted diesel fuel purchases, and we apply hedge accounting to account for this instrument.

 We have performed sensitivity analyses to determine how market rate changes will affect the fair value of our unhedged diesel fuel purchases.
 Such an analysis is inherently limited in that it reflects a singular, hypothetical set of assumptions.
 Actual market movements may vary significantly from our assumptions.
 Fair value sensitivity is not necessarily indicative of the ultimate cash flow or earnings effect we would recognize from the assumed market rate movements.
-For the year ending December 31, 2011, we expect to purchase approximately 25 million gallons of diesel fuel, of which 20.2 million gallons will be purchased at market prices and 4.8 million gallons will be purchased at prices that are fixed under our fuel hedges.
-With respect to the approximately 20.2 million gallons of unhedged diesel fuel we expect to purchase in 2011 at market prices, a \$0.10 per gallon increase in the price of fuel over the year would decrease our pre-tax income during this period by approximately \$2.0 million.
+For the year ending December 31, 2012, we expect to purchase approximately 28 million gallons of diesel fuel, of which 23.2 million gallons will be purchased at market prices and 4.8 million gallons will be purchased at prices that are fixed under our fuel hedges.
+With respect to the approximately 23.2 million gallons of unhedged diesel fuel we expect to purchase in 2012 at market prices, a \$0.10 per gallon increase in the price of fuel over the year would decrease our pre-tax income during this period by approximately \$2.3 million.

 We market a variety of recyclable materials, including cardboard, office paper, plastic containers, glass bottles and ferrous and aluminum metals.
 We own and operate 39 recycling processing operations and sell other collected recyclable materials to third parties for processing before resale.
 Certain of our municipal recycling contracts in the state of Washington specify benchmark resale prices for recycled commodities.
 If the prices we actually receive for the processed recycled commodities collected under the contract exceed the prices specified in the contract, we share the excess with the municipality, after recovering any previous shortfalls resulting from actual market prices falling below the prices specified in the contract.
 To reduce our exposure to commodity price risk with respect to recycled materials, we have adopted a pricing strategy of charging collection and processing fees for recycling volume collected from third parties.
-To illustrate the effect of a decline in recycled commodity prices, a 10% decrease in average recycled commodity prices from the average prices that were in effect during the year ended December 31, 2009 and 2010, would have had a \$2.7 million and \$4.6 million impact on revenues for the year ended December 31, 2009 and 2010, respectively.
+In the event of a decline in recycled commodity prices, a 10% decrease in average recycled commodity prices from the average prices that were in effect during the year ended December 31, 2011 and 2010, would have had a \$7.8 million and \$4.6 million impact on revenues for the year ended December 31, 2011 and 2010, respectively.